Bill

 AI Summary

-This bill revises the criteria for state military awards and establishes new ones, clarifying who can present them and under what conditions.
-The Governor can award the highest honors, like the Governor's Cross for exceptional heroic service, and the Distinguished Service Medal for meritorious service in positions of great responsibility, with the Adjutant General's concurrence required unless the Governor initiates the award.
-The Adjutant General can present other awards, including the Exceptional Service Ribbon for meritorious service during state emergencies, the Faithful Service Ribbon for six years of service in the Alabama National Guard with additional clasps for longer service, and specific medals for events like the Phenix City civil disturbance or service in Operation Desert Storm.
-New awards also include ribbons for national emergencies, veterans' service, special duty assignments like First Sergeant, honor guard duty, recruiting excellence, basic training completion, and certificates of appreciation and extension, all aimed at recognizing various forms of service and accomplishment within the state's military and civilian support roles.
+This bill revises the criteria for state military awards and establishes new ones, clarifying who can present them and under what circumstances.
+The Governor can present the highest awards, including the Governor's Cross for exceptional, distinguished, and heroic service, and the Distinguished Service Medal for meritorious service in positions of great responsibility.
+The Adjutant General, who is the senior military officer in a state, can present other awards, such as the Exceptional Service Ribbon for meritorious service during state emergencies, the Faithful Service Ribbon for at least six years of service in the Alabama National Guard with additional clasps for longer service, and specific medals for events like the Phenix City civil disturbance or service in Operation Desert Storm.
+The bill also introduces new awards for various types of service, including recruiting, honor guard duty, basic training completion, and for extending service terms, with some awards allowing for posthumous presentation and requiring the Adjutant General's concurrence unless initiated by the Governor.

 Committee Categories